 However, the evening we had driven into New Plymouth, a large town on the nearby coast, the mountain had been clear and a single wisp of cloud drifted from the crater and headed east.
 It’s a perfect cone, rising majestically above its surroundings and is a dominating presence on a clear day.
 Its shape is comparable to Japan’s Mt Fuji, which is why it was the chosen location for the filming of the Last Samurai.

-The next day Taranaki had disappeared behind his veil of mist.
+We had planned to hike the next day, but Taranaki had disappeared behind his veil of mist.
 Renowned for unpredictable weather, its slopes are among the wettest in the North Island.
 Yet despite this, the region receives 2110 hours of sunshine annually.